 In this talk, Aileen Nielsen shares the best of these novel architectures to bring you up to speed on the state of the art for a variety of industry time series use cases.
 Until recently, time series analysis has lagged far behind other areas in the use of deep learning to augment traditional machine learning, but this is changing and it’s a good time to catch up on emerging research.
 Aileen will also sketch out developing best methods for industry practitioners looking to make forecasts and will conclude with an overview of how industry and academia are developing more standardized metrics and data sets for time series analysis, akin to what has been done in other use cases, such as image classification.

-Aileen Nielsen works at an early-stage NYC startup that has something to do with time series data and neural networks.
-Previously, Aileen worked at corporate law firms, physics research labs, a variety of NYC tech startups, and most recently, the mobile health platform One Drop as well as on Hillary Clinton’s presidential campaign.
-Her interests range from defensive software engineering to UX designs for reducing cognitive load to the interplay between law and technology.
-She also serves as chair of the New York City Bar Association’s Science and Law Committee, which focuses on how the latest developments in science and computing should be regulated and how such developments should inform existing legal practices.
+Aileen Nielsen works at an early-stage NYC startup that has something to do with time series data and neural networks, and she’s the author of a Practical Time Series Analysis (2019) and an upcoming book, Practical Fairness, (summer 2020).
+Previously, Aileen worked at corporate law firms, physics research labs, a variety of NYC tech startups, the mobile health platform One Drop, and on Hillary Clinton’s presidential campaign.
+Aileen is the chair of the NYC Bar’s Science and Law Committee and a fellow in law and tech at ETH Zurich.
 Aileen is a frequent speaker at machine learning conferences on both technical and legal subjects.

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com